vidhi09-tech/taj_mahal/README.md

 # taj_mahal
-with the help of codes i made picture of taj mahal to showcase it's beauty.
+with the help of codes i made a picture of taj mahal to showcase it's beauty.